-Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind; Here’s Why
+Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind, Here’s Why

 In scenes for the family’s E! reality show Keeping Up With The Kardashians, the reality star is seen crying and talking about her terrorizing experience being held at gunpoint and robbed of millions of dollars worth of jewelry.

-In a 30-second clip, Kim was shown discussing the ordeal with her family members saying she was thought she was going to be shot, according to The Sun.
+In a 30-second clip, Kim was shown discussing the ordeal with her family members, saying she was thought she was going to be shot, according to The Sun.

-“They’re going to shoot me in the back… There’s no way out.

 The mother-of-two was reportedly struggling with the trauma of the robbery and friends said the reality star was having daily therapy sessions.